Thermal Despatch Labels

 • Fabulous for high volume despatches

-While there are many upsides to using a direct thermal printer, users should be aware of some constraints.
+While there are many upsides to using a direct thermal printer for Thermal Despatch Labels, users should be aware of some constraints.
 Firstly, that the printed area will fade over time.
 Because the paper is heat-sensitive, additional heat or excessive light could cause the entire paper to darken.
 This could make the text unreadable and the barcodes unscannable.
 For this reason, direct thermal printing isn’t recommended for long-term use.
 Having said that, the printing technology still provides enough of a lifespan for many projects.
 Another limitation with direct thermal printers is their ability to only print in black.
 Where barcodes are fine with only black information, it doesn’t allow for coloured logos or graphics.

 Limiters of Direct Thermal